 The Bad, the Ugly, and the Good

-This presentation is a snapshot of a big and complex story.
-It doesn’t come close to capturing the full breadth of women’s experiences, setbacks, or achievements this year—no summary could.
-But no matter how closely you follow the news or how much you already know about women’s progress, there’s information in here that will surprise you.
+This presentation on women’s rights and the women’s movement is a snapshot of a big and complex story.
+It doesn’t come close to capturing the full breadth of women’s experiences, challenges, or achievements this year—no summary could.
+But no matter how closely you follow the news or how much you already know about women’s progress, there’s research in here that will surprise you.
 We present it in three categories—the Bad, the Ugly, and the Good, in that order, because while we need to face harsh truths, we also want to end with hope.
-Together, we can get to an equal world.
+Together, we can build a more equal and resilient world.
 Join us.

 Here are a few key takeaways from each section:

 - Just 1 in 5 C-suite executives is a woman—and fewer than 1 in 30 is a woman of color (U.S.)1

 - Sexual harassment is twice as common in male-dominated organizations (U.S.)2

 - 1 in 3 girls are afraid to lead (U.S.)3